jiakuan/wise-persist/README.md

 }
 ```

-Add `WisePersistModule` in your Guice injector module list, get a `EntityManagerFactory` instance
-(singleton) from the Guice instance, and also get a `UserDao` instance from the Guice injector,
-now you are ready to go!
+As shown in the code above, the first step is to add `WisePersistModule` in the module list when creating the Guice injector, and then get a `EntityManagerFactory` instance (it's singleton) from the Guice injector, and then get a `UserDao` instance from the Guice injector, now you are ready to go!

-With this simple tiny framework, we don't need to manually begin and close transactions again and
+With this simple tiny framework, we don't need to manually begin and close transactions again and again.
- again.